JSRagman/ATxmega32E5/Definitions/README.md

 5. There are never just two things, and, finally,
 6. Regarding the Atmel XMEGA E Manual Atmel–42005E–AVR–XMEGA E–11/2014: Did anybody even proof read that?
 Did they?
-7. PS If you hate life, amuse yourself with the Conflicts section, below.
+7. PS - If you hate life, amuse yourself with the Conflicts/Omissions section, below.

-## Update
-My definition files are becoming tutorials.
-Something needs to be done about this.
-I'll let you know when I figure out what.

 ## Take Heed
 Great care was taken when creating these files.
 You should, however, keep in